lavi-sharm/Ruby.documentation/Readme.md

 12. Reference links

 ## Introduction
-Ruby is a scripting language designed by Yukihiro Matsumoto, also known as Matz.
+Ruby is a programming language designed by Yukihiro Matsumoto, also known as Matz.
 It runs on a variety of platforms, such as Windows, Mac OS, and the various versions of UNIX.
 This documentation gives you a complete understanding on Ruby.

 ## Audience
 This documentation has been prepared for beginners to help them understand the basic to advanced concepts related to Ruby Scripting language.